google/trillian/docs/storage/commit_log/commit_log_based_storage_design.md

 Since the commit log forms the source of truth for the log entry ordering and committed STHs, everything else can be derived from that.
-This means that updates to the serving HBase DBs can be made to be idempotent, which means that the transactional requirements of Trillian's LogStorage APIs can be relaxed.
+This means that updates to the serving HBase DBs can be made to be idempotent, which means that the transactional requirements of Trillian's LogStorage APIs can be relaxed: writes to local storage can be buffered and flushed at `Commit` time, and the only constraint on the implementation is that the final new/updated STH must only be written to the local storage iff all other buffered writes have been successfully flushed.

 The addition of this style of storage implementation requires that Trillian does not guarantee the perfect deduplication of entries, even though it may be